mlvlab/CAF/README.md

 ```

 ## Checkpoints
 Checkpoints for the pre-trained models on CIFAR-10 32x32 (unconditional and conditional) and conditional ImageNet 64x64 can be downloaded from [here](https://drive.google.com/drive/folders/108KcIMiHsKEhVak76sKY3JaRhLFz8zsz).
-You can find models trained w/wo adversarial loss are in  `acc` and `gan` folder, respectively.
+You can find models trained w/wo adversarial loss in  `acc` and `gan` folder, respectively.
 Download the checkpoint and change the config of `save_pth` in `flow/scrip_util.py` file to your downloaded directory for evaluation.

 ## 🔮 Inference
 You can update the inference config in `flow/script_util.py`.